-I mean, they don’t only look absolutely stunning hanging from any kitchen wrack, but are also greatly appreciated because of its heat-conducting properties, making them ideal for delicate sauces and searings, and exactly as luxury cars, they’re expensive (heartbreakingly expensive).
+I mean, they don’t only look absolutely stunning hanging from any kitchen wrack but are also greatly appreciated because of their heat-conducting properties, making them ideal for delicate sauces and searings, and exactly like luxury cars, they’re expensive (heartbreakingly expensive).

 Yes, copper is a highly reactive metal when in contact with acids, but it’s almost impossible to find unlined copper cookware.
 Traditionally, they were lined with tin, a nonreactive metal with great heat conductivity and surprising non-stick properties, but fell out of fashion recently due to its low melting point of around 450°F (230°C), which any pan can reach just preheating.
 Now they’re lined mostly with stainless steel in super-thin layers so it doesn’t counteract the copper’s conductivity.

-I loved this article by serious eat where they explain all of copper’s benefits and disadvantages from a professional chef’s point of view, a great read.
+I loved this article by Serious Eats where they explain all of copper’s benefits and disadvantages from a professional chef’s point of view, a great read.

 Let’s just clarify something straight away, it’s not the same to talk about “100% ceramic cookware” and “Ceramic Coated Cookware”.